RubixML/Colors/README.md

 ]);
 ```

-To generate a dataset, call `generate()` with the number of samples (*n*).
-A Dataset object is returned which allows you to fluently process the data further by *stratifying* and splitting the dataset into a training and testing set.
-Stratifying the dataset before splitting creates balanced training and testing sets by label.
+To generate the dataset, simply call `generate()` with the number of samples (*n*) to be generated.
+A [Dataset](https://docs.rubixml.com/en/latest/datasets/generators/api.html) object is returned which allows you to fluently process the data further if needed.
+For example we could stratify and split the dataset into a training and testing set such that each color is represented fairly in each set.
 The proportion of samples in the *left* (training) set to the *right* (testing) set is given by the *ratio* parameter to the `stratifiedSplit()` method.
-Let's choose to generate a set of 5000 samples and then split it 80/20 (4000 for training and 1000 for testing).
+For this example, we'll choose to generate a set of 5,000 samples and then split it 80/20 (4000 for training and 1000 for testing).

 ```php
 [$training, $testing] = $generator->generate(5000)->stratifiedSplit(0.8);
 ```

-Let's take a look at the data we've just generated using plotting software such as [Plotly](https://plot.ly/).
-We've used the label to color the data such that each point is represented by its base color.
+Now let's take a look at the data we've generated using some plotting software such as [Plotly](https://plot.ly).

 ![Synthetic Color Data](https://github.com/RubixML/Colors/blob/master/docs/images/samples-3d.png)

+### Instantiating the Learner
-Now we'll define our [Gaussian Mixture](https://docs.rubixml.com/en/latest/clusterers/gaussian-mixture.html) clusterer.
-Gaussian Mixture Models (*GMMs*) are a type of probabilistic model for finding subpopulations within a dataset.
-They place a Gaussian *component* over each target cluster that allows a *likelihood* function to be computed.
-The learner is then trained with Expectation Maximization (*EM*) to maximize the likelihood that the area over each Gaussian component contains only samples of the same class.
-To set the target number of clusters *k* we need to set the *hyper-parameters* of the GMM.
-Since we already know the number of different labeled color Blobs in our dataset we'll choose a value of 10.
+Next we'll define our [Gaussian Mixture](https://docs.rubixml.com/en/latest/clusterers/gaussian-mixture.html) clusterer.
+Gaussian Mixture Models (GMMs) are a type of probabilistic model for finding subpopulations within a dataset.
+GMM places a Gaussian *component* over each target cluster that allows a likelihood function to be computed.
+The learner is then trained with the Expectation Maximization (EM) algorithm to maximize the likelihood that the area over each Gaussian component contains only samples of the same class.
+The number of target clusters (k) is passes as a hyper-parameter to the learner.
+In this case, we already know that the number of clusters should be 10 since we generated 10 color blobs.

 ```php
 use Rubix\ML\Clusterers\GaussianMixture;